philipliucodes/binary-template-matching/README.md

 we r missing an open hand template image at 01_30_350 in Web47 run 1

+if nothing is found, check if the last frame is the exact same, if so, only one manual selection will be needed

 # Binary Template Matching

 Binary Template Matching is a Python-based approach that utilizes **binarization** to transform input and template images, followed by direct pixel matching for efficient and accurate template detection.